 4.3 Other Info

-Check out this Piazza post (to be posted later) for further instructions and sign-ups for the poster session!
+Check out this Ed post (to be posted later) for further instructions and poster session assignments!

 5. Final Deliverables